PortfolioAI macro report · July 3, 2026

 Growth and cash liquidity

-GDP is expanding modestly while money-market assets remain historically elevated.
+GDP is expanding while money-market fund assets remain historically elevated.

 Credit-cycle temperature

-The BCI growth proxy is off its winter high but recovered from April stress.
+The BCI growth proxy is below its winter high but no longer making new stress lows.

 Risk table